- Running the profiler

-|Comparison criteria||CPU usage estimation||"Real" CPU sampling||Comments|
+|Comparison criteria||CPU usage estimation||CPU sampling||Comments|

-|Results availability||Always, as long as stack telemetry is enabled||Should be explicitly started||CPU usage estimation is ideal for analysis of anomalies such as CPU spikes, especially those which has already happened, so you do not need to turn CPU sampling or tracing on and try reproduce the spike.|
+|Results availability||As long as stack telemetry is running||Should be explicitly started||CPU usage estimation is ideal for analysis of anomalies such as CPU spikes, especially those which has already happened, so you do not need to turn CPU sampling or tracing on and try reproduce the spike.|

 CPU usage estimation is based on thread telemetry, whose frequency is normally as low as 1 sample per second (can be changed using the startup option telemetryperiod).